the-turing-way/the-turing-way/book/content/rdm/rdm.md

 Research Data Management (RDM) covers how research data can be stored, described and reused.
 Data here is used as a generic term to encompass all digital objects.
 RDM is a key part in enabling reproducible research.
-RDM ensures efficiency in research workflows, and also [greater reach and impact](https://the-turing-way.netlify.com/credit/credit.html).
+RDM ensures efficiency in research workflows, and also greater reach and impact, as data become FAIR (Findable, Accessible, Interoperable and Reuseable).
 Data should be stored in multiple locations and backed-up regularly to prevent loss or data corruption.
 Clearly describing data using documentation and metadata ensures that others know how to access, use and re-use your data, and also enable conditions for sharing and publishing data to be outlined.

 <a name="Why-useful"></a>

-## What are the benefits of Research Data Management?

-- Managing your data allows you to always find your data
-- Storing your data properly prevents data loss
-- It can help with [recognition](https://the-turing-way.netlify.com/credit/credit.html) for all research outputs
-- It stimulates **collaboration** with others, who will find it easier to understand and reuse your data
-- Managing your data properly increases the quality of scientific practice
-- RDM is cost/time efficient, as you will always be able to find and use your data
+## How this will help you/ why this is useful

+To be able to share data that is understandable and re-usable by third parties, research data needs to be managed properly.
+The FAIR principles provide guidance on how to make data discoverable and reusable.
+FAIR data is a key component of reproducing an analysis.
+However, FAIR data is not a synonym for open data or quality data.
+This chapter lays out good data management practice to allow you to plan your data management activities at the start of your reproducible research project.

 ## Chapter content